acdh-oeaw/prosnet-workflows/docs/add-to-project.md

 [add-to-project.yml](../.github/workflows/add-to-project.yml) is a reusable GitHub workflow which adds a repository's issues and/or PRs to a GitHub Project.

-It only works for [v2 projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), not [classic projects](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards).
+Note that the workflow can only be used with new GitHub [Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), not [projects (classic)](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards).

 ## How to use

-To reuse the workflow, create a new workflow file in each repository whose tickets should get auto-added to your project.
+Create a new workflow file in each repository whose tickets should get auto-added to your project.

-Example config for adding every newly opened issue:
+The following example config adds every newly opened issue:

 ```yml